Tomer-K1099/ATM-Machine/README.md

 ### Challenges

 This assignment was a huge challenge for me.
 I have practically never developed frontend applications, Nevermind deploying a server onto a cloud service.
-Thankfully, the author of the assignment permitted the use of documentations, forums, and AI tools.
-Through determination, self-study, Youtube tutorials, forums, and AI, I have learned a lot about the actual process of developing and engineering a software.
+Thankfully, the author of the assignment permitted the use of documentations and forums Through determination, self-study, Youtube tutorials, forums I have learned a lot about the actual process of developing and engineering a software.
 I am happy to say that I am proud of the final product I achieved within the very limited timeframe.